VereLanz/my-advent-2022/README.md

 ### *Organisation for Rucksacks*
 [code &#8614;](https://github.com/VereLanz/my-advent-2022/blob/main/my_advent/day3.py)
 ### Part One
-Packing contents of the elves rucksacks is complicated, and both compartments per rucksack cannot have any same items.
+Packing contents of the elves' rucksacks is complicated, and both compartments per rucksack cannot have any same items.
 Find the misplaced ones and prioritise their resorting!

 ### Part Two